 To learn more about the Angus Reid Institute’s latest research on Faith and Religion in the Canadian Public Square, click on Faith in the Public Square.

--an article for the October 2017 Deep Cove Crier and Light Magazine
+-an article previously published in the Deep Cove Crier and the Light Magazine

 -Click to check out our newest marriage book For Better For Worse: discovering the keys to a lasting relationship on Amazon.
 You can even read the first two chapters for free to see if the book speaks to you.